The best hotels in Ravello

 Via Roma is the main commercial street running into the town center, lined with local shops, the post office, and a couple of alimentari that the tourist crowds mostly skip.
 Affittacamere Il Roseto sits here at $70-100/night, and it punches well above its price.

 This isn't the most glamorous address in Ravello.
 But it's 6 minutes on foot from Piazza Duomo and completely walkable to everything.
-The owners of Il Roseto have lived here for generations and will tell you things no TripAdvisor review will.
+The owners of Il Roseto have lived here for generations and will tell you things no review site ever will.

 If you're on a genuine budget and don't need a terrace view to enjoy your morning coffee, Via Roma delivers everything important.
 And you'll save enough to eat well every single night.